Launching a new business and need a website? Or perhaps you’re looking to take your existing business online.

 That’s why web hosting exists.
 Essentially, web hosting involves paying a company such as GoDaddy to host your website on your behalf.

-The cost of web hosting varies greatly – currently at GoDaddy the costs are between £5.99 and £74.99 a month, although there are special offers that can make set up costs for your site lower.
+The cost of web hosting varies greatly – currently at GoDaddy the costs are between £5.99 and £74.99 a month (excluding dedicated servers), although there are special offers that can make set up costs for your site lower.

 Web hosting prices vary so much because of the different types of package on offer, and the package you need will depend on your business requirements.
 We’ll talk about that later.